French cruiser Algérie: Armament

-The requirement for main the armament of eight 203 mm guns housed in four armoured turrets with 120 rounds per gun and with maximum magazine storage of 150 rounds per gun during wartime was retained in Algérie.
+The requirement for the main armament of eight 203 mm guns housed in four armoured turrets with 120 rounds per gun and with maximum magazine storage of 150 rounds per gun during wartime was retained in Algérie.
 The weapon used was the 203 mm/50 (8 in) Model 1924 naval gun.
 The guns were mounted in four Cruiser Two Gun Turret Model 1931 providing a separation of the axis of the guns by 74 inches.
 The turret was more heavily armoured.
 The face had 100 mm of 80 kg nickel-chrome steel plate angled at 41 degrees, the sides and roof were of 70 mm thickness with the back 50 mm.
 The mount provided an elevation from minus 5 degree to plus 45 degrees with an elevation rate of ten degrees per second.
 The mount could be trained to plus or minus 90 degrees from the centerline of the vessel with a train rate of six degrees per second.
 The guns could be loaded at any degree of train but only between minus 5 and plus ten degrees in elevation.
 The loading cycle started with the rammer cocked by the recoil of the guns.
 A dredger hoist brought the shell and two half charge bags to the breech.
 The rammer drove the shell into the breech with the powder being loaded by hand.
 The breech would close and the gun would be fired.
 The guns could maintain a rate of fire of four to five rounds per minute.

 The medium anti-aircraft armament was augmented with four 37 mm/50 (1.46 inch) model 1925 guns in Model 1925 single mounts.
 With an elevation only to plus 85 degrees they had a slow rate of fire, 15 to 21 rounds per minute therefore were not effective against modern aircraft when installed.
 To complete the light AA armament sixteen 13.2 mm (0.5 inch) Model 1929 machine guns were installed in Model 1931 quad mounts.
 Two would be mounted forward on the lower bridge wings and the second pair aft.